spectrocloud/librarium/docs/docs-content/kubernetes-knowlege-hub/how-to/how-to-retrieve-images-from-private-registry.md

 ## How To Retrieve Images from a Private Registry in Kubernetes

-Kubernetes is an open-source container orchestration platform that enables efficient management, deployment, and scaling of containerized applications.
+Kubernetes is an open source container orchestration platform that enables efficient management, deployment, and scaling of containerized applications.

 By default, Docker and Kubernetes allow a limited number of unauthenticated pulls from a Docker registry, such as Docker